See how easy it is to make rustic glam DIY ornaments in any color you like to match your Christmas decorating style.

 The first step is to paint the ornaments.
 Don’t worry about painting the whole thing, just roughly paint the front.

-You could also use basic craft paints for this instead of chalk paints, but I just like chalk paint better.
-Plus some of the new chalk paints are super cheap – the scarlet paint I used was less than $2.
+You could also use basic acrylic craft paints for this instead of chalk paints, but I already had some chalk paint on hand.

 Once the stained ornament is dry to the touch, you can add your words.